-We just completed year 10 of this economic expansion, now officially tied for the longest business cycle expansion in the post-war period.
-This expansion has now lasted 120 months, matching the length of the 1991-2001 expansion.
+We just completed year 10 of this economic expansion, and we're now in the longest business cycle expansion in the post-war period.
+This expansion has now lasted 121 months (and counting), surpassing the length of the 1991-2001 expansion (120 months).
 While most economists will tell you that expansions don’t die of old age, the odds of fatal missteps increase the older they get.
 Even though this expansion appears to still have some legs, there are growing signs that the party may be coming to an end.

 Inverted U.S. Treasury Yield Curve

 An inverted yield is generally considered a precursor of a recession.
-The U.S. yield curve has been flattening steadily over the last nine months and is currently inverted.
-Since October 2018, the spread between the U.S. 10-year note and the U.S. 3-month bill has fallen from over 100 basis points to -12 (as of June 25).
+The U.S. yield curve has been flattening steadily over the last 10 months and is currently inverted.
+Since October 2018, the spread between the U.S. 10-year note and the U.S. 3-month bill has fallen from over 100 basis points to -39 (as of August 21).
 This measure of the slope of the yield curve also inverted at the end of March, but at that time markets were soothed by hopes for an impending trade agreement with China and the 10-year rose in response.
-May’s events, including a resumption in the tit-for-tat tariffs by both the U.S. and China, have stoked fears of an extended trade war which would increase the odds of a global economic recession, suppressing long-term yields.
-In addition, the Fed’s recent shift to a more dovish stance has caused a downward shift of the entire curve.
+In May, markets reacted negatively to a resumption in the tit-for-tat tariffs by both the U.S. and China.
+Earlier this month, the U.S. announced new tariffs on $300 billion in Chinese imports, to which China responded by allowing its currency to fall in value.
+All of this has stoked fears of an extended trade war which would increase the odds of a global economic recession, suppressing long-term yields.
+In addition, the Fed’s July 31 rate cut and shift to a more dovish stance has caused a downward shift of the entire curve.

 G7 PMIs Show Widespread Manufacturing Contraction